sndirsch/sndirsch.github.io/_posts/2022-06-07-nvidia-opengpu.markdown

 date:   2022-06-07
 categories: nvidia
 ---
+## Important Notice

+With my new blogpost [Installation of NVIDIA drivers on openSUSE and SLE][nvidia-drivers] this article here became more or less obsolete.
+So it is highly recommended to ready my new article [there][nvidia-drivers] instead.

+## Introduction

 On May 19, 2022 NVIDIA made a [release][nvidia-release] of their [Open GPU kernel modules][opengpu-github] for their newer GPU platforms (Turing and newer) with Risc-V system processor.
 Meanwhile we have packages available in our currently supported openSUSE/SLE distributions.
 If you want to use these you need to install `nvidia-open-driver-G06-signed` package.

 ## Installation